 Mt John Observatory – Little Star Tour

 We leave the turquoise lake in the morning, stop at Lake Pukaki, another spot for breathtaking pictures of the lake with Mt.
 Cook in the background.
-We drive through the cosy little town Twizel and stop at the famous Moeraki Boulders.
 Take fantastic photos with your friends as this spot is one of the must-do’s in New Zealand.
 Then we continue our drive to New Zealand’s most famous university town – Dunedin.
 Students make up one-fifth of the population so it’s no wonder that the city is hailed to have a great atmosphere.
 On the way to Dunedin we travel through the stunning area of central Otago, along lakes and hydro dams and through fertile horticulture country with many fruit orchards along the way.
 Having arrived in Dunedin, we will definitely visit Baldwin Street, the worlds’ steepest street – see who can reach the top of the street fastest.
 In the afternoon you have the chance to explore Otago Peninsula on the Elm Wildlife Tour, an eco-experience on which you can see penguins, fur seal colonies and the famous albatross birds.
 If you choose not to go on the Elm Wildlife tour, there are plenty of other things to do in Dunedin: go shopping, visit the Otago Museum to explore the history of New Zealand and the Southern Hemisphere, check out the Dunedin Public Art Gallery, one of New Zealand finest art museums.
 To top it all off, a visit to the famous Cadbury Chocolate Factory with lots of opportunities to taste different chocolates could be on the programme for those of you who have a “sweet tooth”.

 Extra Activity Option:

 Elm Wildlife Tour